julia1923/julia1923/README.md

   → Provides user authentication (signup and login), allowing users to purchase games and manage their personal game library, inspired by Steam's core functionality.
 <br>

-- 🎨 [Image-to-Audio AI](https://github.com/julia1923/hamburgueria) – A functional fictitious burger shop website built with Vite and React.
+- 🎨 [burger place](https://github.com/julia1923/hamburgueria) – A functional fictitious burger shop website built with Vite and React.
 → Features brand presentation, product catalog, about and contact pages, and a cart with item management integrated with MockAPI for CRUD operations.